AdaCore/training_material/courses/rust_essentials/170_iterators/01-introduction.rst

 * **Converting to an Iterator**

-  * Creating an iteration mechanism for particular type
+  * Creating an iteration mechanism for a particular type